 Martin counsels entrepreneurs, families, and heirs in Canada and internationally.
 He provides advice on tax planning, estate planning, wills and trusts, and succession planning for family businesses.
 Martin also counsels on integrated tax minimization, reorganizations and ownership regimes.
 He has particular expertise and extensive experience in conflict of laws, and multijurisdictional tax issues.

-Martin has been an Adjunct Professor in Estate Planning at Osgoode Hall Law School since 1980, and teaching award recipient.
-In addition, he has been a regular faculty member for both the Canadian Tax Foundation and Canadian Bar Association, teaching multiple courses in Tax Planning for the Owner-Manager and Estate Planning for the CTF and lecturing for CTF Tax Week and CBA Tax Law for Lawyers.
-He was a seminar instructor for the Faculty of Law, University of Toronto and an instructor in the Bar Admission Course in Estate Planning and Administration, Corporate and Commercial Law and in Income Tax.
+Martin has been an Adjunct Professor in Estate Planning at Osgoode Hall Law School since 1980, and has received teaching awards.
+In addition, he has been a regular faculty member for both the Canadian Tax Foundation and Canadian Bar Association, teaching multiple courses in Tax Planning for the Owner-Manager and Estate Planning for the CTF.
+He lectures for CTF Tax Week and CBA Tax Law for Lawyers.
+He was a seminar instructor for the Faculty of Law, University of Toronto and an instructor in the Bar Admission Course in estate planning and administration, corporate and commercial law, and income tax.

-Martin is the Editor-in-Chief of Miller Thomson on Estate Planning, published by Carswell in 2012 and regularly updated.
-He is also Editor-in-Chief, Personal Tax and Estate Planning, Federated Press, 2006 to Present, and a Co-editor with David Chodikoff of It's Personal, Carswell.
+Martin is the Editor-in-Chief of Miller Thomson on Estate Planning, published by Carswell in 2012 and annually.
+He is also Editor-in-Chief, Personal Tax and Estate Planning, and a Co-editor with David Chodikoff and Rahul Sharma of Taxes and Wealth Management.